sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/Vocab.md

 ## B

 ## C

+### Compile Time Constant
+> variables in kotlin defined with the `const` keyword are *compile time constants*, meaning their value won't change.

 ### Control Flow (Kotlin)
 > Control flow is the order in which a computer executes statements in a script.